 We invite offers of papers relevant to the broad conference theme.
 Papers might address such matters as:

-- contemporary or historical social movements and protests from any global region
+- contemporary or historical movements and protests from any global region

 - theories of social movements, labour movements and revolution